medius-group/onboarding-docs/3_apa/2_configuration/016_einvoice_040_authentication.md

-The following information needs to be sent to the client (or therir service provder):
+The following information needs to be sent to the client (or their service provider):
 1. GlobalId for the company/companies.
 2. Company name(s) connected to the above ids (so the client knows which company invoices are going to be sent to)
 3. Tenant